ArthurS1/wowot/README.md

 ## 🤖 Project goals

 - take a csv of people and their city as input
-- be run able inside a podman compliant image
+- be able to run inside a podman compliant image
 - handle the wowo for concerned people with a cron every 30 minutes

 ## 🙋 Contribute